 Applicants must apply via the Centralized Application Service for Physician Assistants (CASPA) https://caspa.liaisoncas.com/.
-CASPA is a service that collates materials, computes grade point averages and transmits standardized information to the applicant and the physician assistant program(s) the applicant designates.
-CASPA takes no part in the evaluation, selection or rejection of applicants.
+CASPA is a service that collates materials, computes grade point averages, and transmits standardized information to the applicant and the Physician Assistant Program(s) the applicant designates.
+CASPA takes no part in the evaluation, selection, or rejection of applicants.
 CASPA application processing and verification may take anywhere from 4-6 weeks; therefore, it is best to apply early to ensure deadlines are met.

-- It is the applicant's responsibility to complete and submit all supporting documentation to CASPA in a timely manner.
+- It is the applicant's responsibility to ensure their application is processed and verified by CASPA in time to meet the Program deadline.
 The application status check, provided to applicants as part of the CASPA service, should be monitored throughout the application process.
 CASPA will not verify incomplete applications.
 Please see the CASPA Admissions Code of Cooperation for more information.

 Requirements for CASPA application: